MarkPThomas/mark.ly/packages/libraries/history/README.md

 # History
-The history library contains data structures with which one can undo or redo certain actions in a program.
+The history library contains data structures with which one can undo or redo certain actions in a program based on state, actions, or a hybrid of both.
 ![History_Evolution_3b](https://github.com/MarkPThomas/mark.ly/assets/6684303/6cb707fb-5c77-4cd8-91f0-6efdccfd4677)

 ## Documentation